 Logan and Gold Coast Faster Rail

-We're planning to connect our growing communities with more frequent and reliable train services between Brisbane, Logan and the Gold Coast.
+We're connecting our growing communities with more frequent and reliable train services between Brisbane, Logan and the Gold Coast.

 South East Queensland (SEQ) has experienced significant growth over the last 2 decades.
-This growth is expected to continue with an extra 1.2 million people living in the region by 2036.
+This growth is expected to continue with an estimated 5.04 million people living in the region by 2036.
 To harness this growth and support our region's thriving communities we must keep evolving the rail network so that it plays a bigger role in moving people around SEQ.